jshawl/peanut-butter-and-jelly/11-angular/angular_intro_controllers_directives/readme.md

 - uses HTML as your template language and lets you extend HTML's syntax to express your application's functionality
 - allows you to utilize html attributes to add behavior through JS. (directives)
 - changes are reflected in various areas and persisted immediately without page refresh
-- it's weird, there'll be a lot of logic in the dom.
+- it's interesting, there'll be a lot of logic in the dom.

 ## Setup (5/40)
 Let's set up an angular environment